henrykmichalewski/math-evals/README.md

 🔍 Some takeaways:
 - Performance on `gsm8k-python` mirrors the `gsm8k` benchmark for traditional models, especially evident for Llama 2 7B and Llama 2 13B.
 - Code-focused models, however, truly stand out on the `gsm8k-python` benchmark.
 The Code Llama checkpoints on `gsm8k-python` surpass their own `gsm8k` benchmarks, and also outshine the Llama 2 `gsm8k` benchmarks.
 A deeper dive is on its way!

+### 5️⃣ Minerva Natural Language Prompt

+Building upon the exciting work presented in [Solving Quantitative Reasoning Problems with Language Models](https://arxiv.org/abs/2206.14858), we're thrilled to bring to you our [minerva_natural_language_prompt.py](data/minerva_natural_language_prompt.py).
+This cutting-edge natural language prompting technique is tailored to elicit in-depth responses, ensuring models are perfectly primed for quantitative reasoning tasks.

+### 6️⃣ Minerva Python Prompt

+Taking insights from [Solving Quantitative Reasoning Problems with Language Models](https://arxiv.org/abs/2206.14858) a step further, we're excited to showcase our [minerva_python_prompt.py](data/minerva_python_prompt.py).
+Our tests ensure that Python solutions are in perfect harmony with the results expressed in natural language.

 ## 🖼️ Scaling Results from PaLM Paper